Ubisoft initiatives that inspire the next generation to achieve their ambitions

 Ubisoft Game Lab Competition

 Students have 10 weeks to deliver a playable video game prototype that follows the theme, guidelines, and constraints given by a jury of Ubisoft professionals.
-Each team can count on the support of two mentors from Ubisoft studios in Montreal, Quebec City and Saguenay.
+Each team can count on the support of two mentors from Ubisoft studios in Montreal, Quebec City, Saguenay and Sherbrooke.
 At the end of the competition, the jury selects winners in various categories and awards $22,000 in scholarships.
 Moreover, Ubisoft guarantees at least 10 internships or job opportunities to participants in the competition.

 Visit the Ubisoft Game Lab Competition page to learn more about this competition.

-CTRL+F is a series of podcasts on themes surrounding science and technology.
-The series consists of six short episodes for youth aged 8 to 12 and their parents.
+CTRL+F is a podcast series about science and technology.
+The series features six short episodes aimed at young people aged 8 to 12 and their parents.

-*To listen to the podcasts, take a look at the page CTRL+F, le balado techno pour enfants connectés (in french only)
+* To listen to the podcasts (in French only), head to CTRL+F, le balado techno pour enfants connectés.

 School visits